New York State Route 146: Schenectady and Saratoga counties

-At the county line, Fort Hunter Road (CR 71) leaves to the left just before an interchange with I-890.
+At the county line, Fort Hunter Road (CR 71) leaves to the left just before an interchange with the New York State Thruway.
 NY 146 continues on through Rotterdam, meeting NY 7 at a junction about 2 mi south of Schenectady.
 The route continues on, paralleling I-890 into the Schenectady city limits at Glengary Avenue.
 Here, maintenance of the route shifts from the New York State Department of Transportation (NYSDOT) to the city of Schenectady.
 Five blocks later, NY 146 intersects with Altamont Avenue (unsigned NY 911H) just before crossing over I-890 and entering Schenectady's downtown district.
 In downtown Schenectady, NY 146 follows Brandywine Avenue northeastward past an intersection with NY 5 (State Street) to Union Street, where the route turns to follow Union eastward out of the city.
 Upon crossing into Niskayuna, ownership of the route shifts to Schenectady County, which maintains the roadway as CR 159.
 CR 159 ends five blocks later at Balltown Road (unsigned NY 914T).
 NY 146 turns north onto Balltown, becoming NYSDOT maintained once more in the process.